Meet our Coaches

 Deanna Runeman started as a club rower at the University of Massachusetts.
 She started coaching after graduation for the club team at UMass which was beginning the transition to D1 Varsity program.
 Her 3rd season as a Novice coach, she put together a group of lightweights, junior varsity and novice women who won gold in the JV Women’s 8+ at IRA’s.
 Deanna has also coached at Georgetown University.
 She joined ARC in summer of 2019 as Master’s Racing coach.

 Patrick Kelly enjoys working with rowers of all ability and experience levels.
 Over the course of his ten plus years in Austin he has coached many ARC club members.
+Coach Kelly currently coaches the Varsity Boys squad with our Juniors Program.
 Coach Kelly stays active with rowing and cycling.

 Eleni Gesch-Karamanlidis has coached ARC’s Recreational team since 2016.
 Her sculling rowing career started when she was 5 in her hometown of Narragansett, RI and has taken her from the Charles to the open ocean off the coast of Maine.
 When she’s not at the boathouse, she serves as an innovation strategist for 18F, the federal government’s internal tech consultancy.

-Jeff Tyrell coaches the Jr. Novice Men’s Coach at ARC.
-He has been at ARC for one year and enjoys working with the younger rowers at ARC.
-Helping them to learn and become better and faster rowers.
+Jeff Tyrell coaches the Jr. Novice Men’s at ARC.
+He has been at ARC since 2018 and enjoys working with the younger rowers.
+Helping them to learn and become better and faster on the water.